 In summary: Make an impact for rainforests, and the people and animals that depend on them, by gaining new organizing skills, being a part of a powerful team and having FUN!

 Ready for the nitty gritty details?
 Here they are:

 Why: RAN’s Conflict Palm Oil Campaign is on the way to victory, but we’ll need committed and passionate activists to lead the charge and raise the stakes for the Snack Food 20.
 We're committed to bringing together a powerful team and giving you the skills and training you need to be effective and have fun.

 Who can join: Whether you are brand new to RAN’s campaigns or are a seasoned activist, we encourage you to apply.
 We will be looking for diversity in background, geographical location and experience in applicants.

 Costs: While the summit is free and all food, lodging, and training are provided at no cost, you will be responsible for the cost of travel to and from the Summit.
 Limited travel scholarships are available for those who need them in order to attend.
 We encourage everyone to apply regardless of their ability to pay for transportation.

 Training Logistics: Meals at the Summit will be vegan and vegetarian and will fulfill any dietary needs.
 We will be staying in shared dorm rooms at the Point Reyes Hostel and at another hostel TBD in San Francisco.

-How to apply: Applications will be accepted through February 11th.
-After that, we will review them on a rolling basis and will close the application process when all spaces are full.
-Click here to apply right now!
+How to apply: Spots are starting to fill up, and we are continuing to accept applications on a rolling basis!
+We will close the application process when all spaces are full.
+If this page is up there are spots still available, so click here to apply right now!

 Commitment: We are asking everyone who applies to commit to attending the entire Summit and commit to doing roughly 10-15 hours of organizing per month from March 31 to September 31, 2015.